Ilm-ud-Din

-Ghazi Ilm Deen Shaheed also written as Ilm Din (4 December 1908 – 31 October 1929) was an Indian Muslim carpenter who assassinated a book publisher named Mahashe Rajpal for publishing the book Rangila Rasul, which was considered derogatory towards the Islamic prophet, Muhammad, by Muslims.
+Ilm Deen, also written as Alimuddin (4 December 1908 – 31 October 1929), was an Indian Muslim carpenter who assassinated a book publisher named Mahashe Rajpal Malhotra for publishing the book Rangila Rasul, which was deemed derogatory towards the Islamic prophet Muhammad by Muslims.
 He was executed for this crime.

+In Pakistan, a full-length feature film has been produced on the life of Alimuddin and screened on television worldwide.

 Background

-Mahashe Rajpal published an anonymous pamphlet in 1923 titled Rangila Rasul, which contained a reexamination of the hadiths of Sahih al-Bukhari, among other sources, along with an allegedly salacious commentary.
-Rangila Rasul had a surface appearance of a lyrical and laudatory work on Muhammad and his teachings and called Muhammad "a widely experienced" person who was best symbolized by his many wives.
+Mahashe Rajpal published an anonymous pamphlet in 1923 titled Rangila Rasul, which contained a discourteous interpretation of the hadiths of Sahih al-Bukhari, among other sources, along with a salacious commentary.
+The book was considered highly controversial due to its satire of the marital life of the prophet Muhammad.

 Various sections of the Indian Muslim community started a movement demanding that the book be banned.
 In 1927, the administration of the British Raj enacted a law prohibiting insults aimed at founders and leaders of religious communities.